-Psychological Consultation
+Psychological Consultation.
 Prerequisite(s): Admission to graduate program in the SAHEP or psychology program.
 Models and strategies for the delivery of special services in the schools and other agencies that focus on serving the mental health needs of children, adolescents and adults.
 The use of consultation as a problem solving alternative to the assessment/label approach.
+(Same course as CPSY 6323, students can receive credit in only one of the courses)

-Instructional Assessment and Consultation
+Instructional Assessment and Consultation.
 Prerequisite(s): Admission to College of Education or psychology program; or consent of instructor.
 Development of skills in consulting with educational and agency personnel and families regarding academic and educational functioning.
 Systematic curriculum-based assessment and measurement techniques as well as planning, implementing and evaluating instructional interventions.
 Evaluation of the instructional environment.